 Then Dharmapada decides to sacrifice his life from the top of the temple in the Chandrabhava river and save the life of workers.
 Since that this temple was never been worshipped and some people told that this kid was the avatar of Sun god who comes to break the ego of King Narsimbhadeva 1.

 The history behind the Lion sculptures at Konark Temple?

 While visiting the Sun temple the entrance will catch your attraction huge sculptures of lions guarding the steps to the entrance of (Nata Mandir) dance hall undertaking 2 supine elephant sculptures who themselves rest on humans.
 As per the legends, the elephants represent money and the lion represents pride.
 Some legend said the founder of this temple named King Narasimhadeva so the lions on the entrance can also represent the name of the king.

 The Maya Devi temple is located inside the complex of Konark Sun Temple.
 This temple is also called Chayadevi by the locals dedicated to Goddess Chayadavi.
 According to the mythology, Mayadevi is one of the wives of the Sun God so it is believed that this temple was built in the reverence of this.
 The inner sanctum does not have any deity placed inside it.
 A row of khondalite stones surrounded the whole temple complex.

 Konark Temple- A world heritage site

-This temple renowned worldwide for its magnificent architecture of the 13th century and historians, photographers, bloggers, and architects are from different parts of the world are coming here to quench the thrust of their eyes by visiting this extraordinary temple.
+This temple renowned worldwide for its magnificent architecture of the 13th century and historians, photographers, bloggers, and architects from different parts of the world come here to quench the thrirst of their eyes by visiting this extraordinary temple.
 Because of its unique design, this temple comes in the list of the world heritage sites of UNESCO since 1984.